Business Proposal: Singles

 Ten singles were released from the album from February 28 to April 3, 2022.
 "Sweet" by Lee Mu-jin was the first single to be released and it peaked at number 169 on the Gaon Digital Chart.
 A special track, "Love, Maybe", written and sung by MeloMance was released on February 18, before the drama's airing.
 The song was commercially successful, debuting on the Gaon Digital Chart at number 148 and peaking at number four.
 It also peaked at number six on Billboards K-pop Hot 100.
 On April 4, 2022, lead actress Kim Se-jeong shared a clip of her and co-star Ahn Hyo-seop singing the song together, which went viral on Twitter.
-The next day, an acoustic version of "Love, Maybe" sung by Kim was released as a bonus track.
+The next day, an acoustic version of "Love, Maybe" sung by Sejeong was released as a bonus track.
 The track peaked at number 108 on the Gaon Digital Chart.